permutationlock/vulkan_hello_triangle_c99/README.md

 make CC=x86_64-w64-mingw32-gcc CFLAGS+="-mwindows"
 ```

-You may also need a `-L/path/to/glfw` flag if the `libglf3.a` file for
-mingw isn't in the standard mingw lib directory.

 With [a small patch][15] to [QBE][16] to increase the maximum identifier
 length, the project can build from scratch with [cproc][1].